 Learn In and Out of the Classroom

-On Wingate University’s campus in Ballantyne, you can earn your M.A.T. degree in two years, even if you majored in biology or theater.
-You take two evening classes per week each semester on the Wingate University – Ballantyne campus.
-The degree requires 36-39 hours of courses that help prepare you to be licensed in the state of North Carolina as a 21st century educator.
+You can earn your M.A.T. degree in a little over two years, even if you majored in biology or theater.
+Simply take two evening classes per week each semester at the Wingate University – Ballantyne campus.
+The degree requires 36-39 hours of courses that prepare you to be licensed in the state of North Carolina as a 21st century educator.

 You combine what you learn in the classroom with practical experience throughout the program.
 Visits to accredited public schools during your first three semesters enable you to put theory into practice.
-You can apply for initial certification in North Carolina after you complete this part of the program and pass two parts of the Foundations of Reading and General Curriculum tests.
+You can apply for initial certification in North Carolina after you complete this part of the program, successfully student teach, and pass three tests.

 The Master’s Level